rcrath/rhythmecho/README.md

 to do:
 * rewrite presets
-* experiment with restoring positive attack only as an option.
+* experiment with restoring positive attack only as an option. up delay buffer to 1,000,000 samples
-Done

-0.8.1 begun 7/19/22
+done
 * remove attack clicks when inertia is off using small delay and an negative envelope.
 * replace "attack" and "release" with "swell"
 * Add internal filters

+0.8.1 begun 7/19/22

+skipped for bookkeeping reasons :)

 0.8.0 begun 6/30/22
 2DO:

-* Added abs and rel inertia types added various inertia algorithms.
+* Added abs and rel inertia types
+* added various inertia algorithms.
 These two things make inertia a lot more interesting.
 * removed 1.5 second limit on delay
 * changed delay time variable to int variable
 * made envelope sensor into a small group and linked the left params to the right params for advanced sensor adjustments.